Cost of Living in Morocco

 We asked people how much they someone comfortably live on in Morocco, they wrote:

 "The cost of living in Morocco varies depending on the city and lifestyle.
 Generally, basic necessities such as food, transportation, and housing are relatively inexpensive.
 Eating out at restaurants is also affordable, with a meal for two people costing around $15.
 Utilities such as electricity and water are also relatively inexpensive.
-However, luxury items such as cars and electronics can be more expensive than in other countries," said one expat in Morocco.
+However, luxury items such as cars and electronics can be more expensive than in other countries," explained one expat living in Morocco.

 Get Quote